giuge/Elate/README.md

 - `releases` - ready for distribution installers will land here.
 - `resources` - resources needed for particular operating system.
 - `tasks` - build and development environment scripts.
+- `data` - when developing databases and cofig files will be stored here.

 # Development